Skip to content

 Learning disabilities

-ADHD can also often coexist with various learning disabilities, which can complicate academic performance and require specialised interventions.
+It can also often coexist with various learning disabilities, which can complicate academic performance and require specialised interventions.

-These learning disabilities may include dyslexia, dyscalculia, dysgraphia, auditory processing disorder, nonverbal learning disability, and executive functioning deficits.
+These learning disabilities may include dyslexiadyscalculiadysgraphia, auditory processing disorder, nonverbal learning disability, and executive functioning deficits.

 Psychiatric disorders

-ADHD often coexists with various psychiatric disorders, which can complicate diagnosis and treatment.
+Attention deficit hyperactivity disorder often coexists with various psychiatric disorders, which can complicate diagnosis and treatment.

 These may include personality disorders, sleep and substance use disorders, and autism spectrum disorder(ASD).